joseamtalavera/beworking-orchestration/docs/README.md

 This folder centralises product and technical documentation that spans the frontend, backend, and orchestration services.
 Use it as the jump-off point for understanding key end-to-end flows and the diagrams that support them.

+## 📚 Documentation Overview

+For a complete guide to our documentation strategy, see [Comprehensive Documentation Plan](COMPREHENSIVE_DOCUMENTATION_PLAN.md).

 ## Structure
+- `api/` – Complete API documentation with OpenAPI/Swagger specifications
+- `architecture/` – System architecture, components, and design patterns
+- `components/` – Detailed documentation for each module and component
+- `database/` – Database schema, migrations, and entity relationships
+- `development/` – Development guides, coding standards, and workflows
 - `processes/` – narrative documentation for each business or technical process.
 - `diagrams/` – source files (`.drawio`) and lightweight exports (`.png`/`.svg`) referenced from the process docs.
 - `installation/` – end-to-end setup guides for local, QA, or production environments.